Philip-Gbesan/AIPHDA_AI_Powered_Health_Diagnostic_Assistant/AI-Powered Health Diagnostic Assistant — Project Scaffold.md

 * A README explaining what the project does, how it works, and how to extend/replace components.
 * Starter file templates and pointers for each major module.

-> NOTE: Your original PRD file has been uploaded to the project folder path: `/mnt/data/AI-POWERED-HEALTH-DIAGNOSIS-ASSISTANT.pdf`.
-Use it as the authoritative requirements doc when developing features and tests.

 ---

 ## Project goals (short)